AshCheeks/Tic-Tac-Toe-Game/README.md

 The User must choose a designated symbol and who their desired opponent will be.
 (COMPUTER or PLAYER)

 I currently have 2 app.js files.
+The main app.js that functions the game is app.js NOT app-main.js

 ## DISCLAIMER